Sign In to see current Signals.

 Weekly Technical Indicators: [See EWA weekly technical indicators chart]

-The weekly MACD line is below its signal line since April 28, 2017.
-The distance between MACD and the signal line is relatively high, but getting smaller.
+The weekly MACD line is below its signal line since November 10, 2017.
+This is an indication that the medium-term trend is down.
+The distance between MACD and the signal line is low, but getting bigger.
+It indicates that the current medium-term downtrend is getting stronger.
 Use the following link to access a MACD help.

 Short-term trend: [See EWA short-term trend chart]